lbadura/lbadura.github.com/_posts/2011-01-11-hello-jekyll.markdown

 * _No dynamic fireworks_.
 Since [Jekyll](http://jekyllrb.com/) generates static pages you can't take
   advantage of all the flexibility a dynamic language can give you.
 On the bright side, you can use JavaScript to add some life to your site.
 * _No built in comments_.
 Well it kind of steps on the _'no dynamic fireworks'_ point, but the lack of comments is the first thing you'll notice.
-Unfortunately there is a good number of nice services like [Disqus](http://www.disqus.com) which will enable you have comments on your [Jekyll](http://jekyllrb.com/) generated site in no time.
+Unfortunately there is a good number of nice services like [Disqus](http://www.disqus.com) which enables you to have comments on your [Jekyll](http://jekyllrb.com/) generated site in no time.

 # Workflow